How do I choose good travel insurance? This is a question we get asked all the time.

 - Atlas Travel Insurance They accept residents of all countries and places no age limits.

 - World Nomads They also accept residents from more than 150 countries but they do have some age restrictions.
 American residents must be under

 67 years of age(Update: September 2014: they now accept US residents under the age of 70) and Canadian residents must be under 60 years of age.
 If you are an Ecuadorian resident you qualify if you are under 66 years of age.

-Below the large image is a detailed breakdown of each of the seven insurance options for expats.
+Below the large image is a detailed breakdown of each of the 5 expat insurance options.